St John the Apostle Church, Whetstone

 Our Electoral Roll has increased dramatically in 2013 with the complete renewal of the roll.

 Future plans include the ‘dream’ of constructing a new hall in the Vicarage grounds to be shared by both church and school.
 Ultimately we also intend to replace the bell tower which was dismantled following a storm in 1995.

 Outreach into the community is very much part of our mission at St John’s.
-We are keen fundraisers for the North London Hospice which is situated in the parish and our priest-in-charge, Revd.
-Cindy serves as one of the chaplains helping to provide spiritual support for both residents and their families.
-The church also has historical links to Baxendale Woodside Home a retirement home located on the site of Woodside House - originally the home of Joseph Baxendale one of the founders of St. John’s - and following many of her predecessors Rev’d Cindy holds regular services there for the residents.
+We are keen fundraisers for the North London Hospice which is situated in the parish.
+The church also has historical links to Baxendale Woodside Home a retirement home located on the site of Woodside House - originally the home of Joseph Baxendale one of the founders of St. John’s.
 Activities run by church members - the Chat Club, a luncheon club, and JAM (Jesus & Me) Session, a parent and toddler group - meet weekly in our Church Hall and are open to all.
 The church hall is also well used by local groups including Brownie and Rainbow Guides, keep-fit clubs and a local history society.